-- referral of the matter at any stage to another oversight body which may have jurisdiction (see 2.2.6 Referring matters to other agencies) - review of particular issues in reliance on publicly available information or the voluntary provision of information by agencies (particularly in the case of sector-wide reviews of culture, policy, procedures or practices) - issuing a direction under section 13 of the GSE Act (for example, where it would be appropriate for agencies to collate and provide information on an issue, rather than for the information gathering powers under section 83 to be used) - requiring the head of a government sector agency to provide the Commissioner with a report in accordance with section 16 of the GSE Act - monitoring the matter for any developments that may result in the matter coming within the scope of the inquiry power or meriting an inquiry - recommending that particular action be considered under the GSE Regulation and Rules (for example in relation to apparent misconduct of an employee).
+- referral of the matter at any stage to another oversight body which may have jurisdiction (see 3.3.6 Referring matters to other agencies) - review of particular issues in reliance on publicly available information or the voluntary provision of information by agencies (particularly in the case of sector-wide reviews of culture, policy, procedures or practices) - issuing a direction under section 13 of the GSE Act - requiring the head of a government sector agency to provide the Commissioner with a report in accordance with section 16 of the GSE Act - monitoring the matter for any developments that may result in the matter coming within the scope of the inquiry power or meriting an inquiry - recommending that particular action be considered under the GSE Act, Regulation or Rules or relevant legislation considering whether the matter warrants amendment to the GSE Rules.

-Where the Commissioner decides not to inquire into a matter, the reasons for deciding not to inquire should be documented and recorded, and the agency or individual which provided the information or made the allegations should be informed in writing of the decision not to proceed to an inquiry and the reasons for this.
+Where the Commissioner decides not to inquire into a matter, the reasons for deciding not to inquire should be documented and recorded, and the agency or individual providing the information or making the allegations should be informed in writing of the decision not to proceed to an inquiry and the reasons for this.

-3. Identifying the scope and purpose of the inquiry
+4 Identifying the scope and purpose of the inquiry

-3.1.
-Drafting terms of reference for consultation
+4.1 Drafting terms of reference for consultation